 Anki is the gold standard for long-term retention.
 This free, open-source flashcard program uses spaced repetition to schedule reviews based on how well you know each card.
 Material you struggle with appears more often.
 Cards you've mastered show up less frequently.
 The system handles decks of over 100,000 cards without slowing down.

 Quizlet offers a more user-friendly experience with games and quizzes built around your flashcards.
 Millions of pre-made sets cover common subjects, so you don't always need to create your own.
 It works well for vocabulary, terminology, and concept review.
-The trade-off: Quizlet's algorithm isn't as sophisticated as Anki's for long-term memorization.

 Which study app is most effective?
 Anki wins for courses requiring deep memorization over months or years.
 Quizlet works better for quick review before exams.
 Many students use both.

-The Top Education App
+The Leading Education Platform

 Khan Academy consistently ranks as the most impactful free educational resource available.
 This nonprofit platform serves over 180 million registered users with content covering math, science, humanities, economics, and test prep.